13 Tips on How to Save Money on Groceries Before You Shop

 How to save money on groceries – the actual trip

 How many times have you walked into the grocery store needing just two things, and you end up walking out with seven things?
 ALL.
 THE.
 TIME!
-Going shopping multiple times a week is self-sabotage.
+Going shopping multiple times a week is self-sabotage with falling for an impulse purchase.

 Limit your number of trips to just once per week.
 Have a list on the fridge, or use a digital one (I love Trello), then go once, and if you forgot something then, “Oh, well.”
 You’ll get it next week.
 Besides, think of all the time you’ll save by not going to the store!

 … is to leave your kids at home.
 Sorry, it’s true.
 I mean, you love your kids!
-No question about that, but when they come with you, they want everything!
+No question about that, but when they come with you, they want everything – they get impulse purchase fever too!
 Or they are throwing fits, and you just need to hurry up with everything and get out of there as fast as possible!
 So you grab things left and right and dump them into your cart!

 Please forgive me if I have overgeneralized on kids’ behavior at the store; if you have perfect angels, then great!
 My perfect angel transforms into a demon and decides that she wants a bag of dog food NOW!!!!!!!!!!!!!!!! (and no, we don’t have a dog, but she still wants it!)

-Okay, so we have all experienced this… You go to the store, and suddenly you are putting four boxes of cake mix into your cart, next in is three bags of spicy chips, or and a 1/2 rack of ribs too!
+Okay, so we have all experienced this… You go to the store, and suddenly you are putting four boxes of cake mix into your cart, next in are three bags of spicy chips, and a 1/2 rack of ribs too!

 Hmmm… hungry much?

 Never, ever, EVER go shopping when you are hungry!
 EVER!
+This is like throwing your shopping list out the window!
 But don’t worry, I’ve got you covered!
 I always keep car snacks!
 It will be a cold day in purgatory before I don’t have a snack in my car!
 By far, my very favorite is Nature’s Bakery Fig Bars!
 I swear by these bars!
 Trust me on this; I’ve tried a lot of bars!

 - Raspberry, Blueberry, Strawberry, Apple Cinnamon flavors available